-Medical Disclaimer: This tool provides general guidance only and is not a substitute for professional medical advice.
-Always consult your pediatrician for health concerns.
+Medical Disclaimer: This tool provides general educational information only and is not intended to diagnose, treat, cure, or prevent any condition.
+Always consult your pediatrician or a qualified healthcare professional for medical concerns.
 Read full disclaimer.

 ← Back to All Tools